lachlanc61/ColourspecXFM/README.md

 - Multiple MapBuffer objects can be loaded in parallel via MapBuffer.cache() and retrieve() methods to minimise I/O delay.
 - The active chunk is accessed via the getstream() function, which handles loading across the end of each chunk
 - The binary data is extracted this stream via struct.unpack
     - see: xfmreadout/bufferops.py and xfmreadout/byteops.py

-Data structures:
+The input and extracted data is handled via two custom classes:
-- The input dataset is stored and accessed via an Xfmap object, which wraps the source file with metadata derived from the JSON header.
+- The Xfmap object wraps the input dataset together with metadata derived from the JSON header.
-- The extracted dataset is loaded into a PixelSeries object, containing pixel statistics and the 3D data-cube.
-NumPy arrays are used to maximise performance.
+- The PixelSeries object holds the extracted data as a series of NumPy arrrays containing pixel statistics and the 3D data-cube.
     - see: xfmreadout/structures.py

-Parsing:
+The file is parsed in three stages
  - The file is first indexed to extract the pixel header statistics and store the location and length of each pixel record
  - These pre-identified indices are then used to step through the pixel records rapidly, unpacking the binary pairs into channel and count NumPy arrays
     - Missing channels are reintroduced and the pixel data is loaded into a PixelSeries object
  - Finally, if a modified .GeoPIXE file is to be written, the file is indexed a second time, writing modified headers and data at each record index.
     - see: xfmreadout/parser.py

 # Analytics